Introduction to Acunetix

 Acunetix’ unique AcuSensor Technology allows you to identify more vulnerabilities than other Web Application Scanners, whilst generating less false positives.
 Acunetix AcuSensor indicates exactly where in your code the vulnerability is and reports additional debug information.

-The increased accuracy, available for PHP and .NET web applications, is achieved by combining black box scanning techniques with feedback from sensors placed inside the source code.
+The increased accuracy, available for PHP, .NET and JAVA web applications, is achieved by combining black box scanning techniques with feedback from sensors placed inside the source code.
 Black box scanning does not know how the application reacts and source code analyzers do not understand how the application will behave while it is being attacked.
 AcuSensor technology combines both techniques to achieve significantly better results than using source code analyzers and black box scanning independently.

-AcuSensor can be installed in .NET and PHP code transparently.
+AcuSensor can be installed in .NET, PHP and JAVA code transparently.

-AcuSensor can be installed into pre-compiled .NET assemblies, even if they are signed (strong-named), therefore, neither .NET source code, nor a compiler (or any other dependencies) are required.In case of PHP web applications, the source is readily available.
+AcuSensor can be installed into pre-compiled .NET and JAVA assemblies, even if they are signed (strong-named), therefore, neither .NET or JAVA source code, nor a compiler (or any other dependencies) are required.In case of PHP web applications, the source is readily available.
 To date, Acunetix is the only web vulnerability security solution to implement this technology.

 Advantages of using AcuSensor Technology